Kalixie/Differential-analysis-and-functional-annotation---Yeast-Biofilm/README.md

 The results of the volcano plots demonstrated that Mature vs Early showed the largest number of significantly differentially expressed genes at 1872, with large fold changes.
 The widespread along both axes showcases substantial transcriptional changes between early and mature stages.
 The Thin vs Early also depicted a large number of differentially expressed genes (1126) with a lower magnitude than Mature vs Early, yet similar upregulated (594) and downregulated (532) counts.
 Mature vs Thin had fewer downregulated genes (588) in comparison to upregulated genes (731) for a total of 1319 significant genes.
 These volcano plots suggest a transcriptional shift during development, with the largest changes occurring between the Early and Mature stages.

+The results of the heatmaps generated depict how specific gene logfoldchange values vary between stages for the top 20 differentially expressed genes.
+One group of genes was highly expressed in Early samples and downregulated in Thin and Mature stages which included genes such as YGR088W and YGR087C.
+Another group showed the opposite trend, with low expression in Early stages and higher expression in Mature stages, and included genes such as YNR073C and YNR072W.